jjst/jjst.github.io/content/rc-return-statement.md

 or don't know about, like any of us, or the times they're frustrated and want to give up or don't feel like programming anymore.

-So don't guilt yourself if you're not the best at systems programming, or if you don't know FP or Haskell when all the cool kids are talking about it.
-Or if you don't have a blog if you're not the kind of person who wants to share their thoughts to the entire world.
+So don't guilt yourself if you're not the best at systems programming, data structures, or if you don't know FP or Haskell when all the cool kids are talking about it.
+Or if you don't have a blog when you're not the kind of person who wants to share their thoughts to the entire world.
 Or if you don't feel like coding on your free time.
 Don't guilt yourself if you're struggling to become a better programmer, because it's though.
 Or even if you *don't want* to become a better programmer and want to pursue other passions.
 That's perfectly fine.
 Do whatever makes you happy.

-(I'm writing all of those lessons down because I know I'll forget from time to time)
+(I'm writing all of those lessons down because I know I'll forget about them from time to time)

 If there's one thing I underestimated, it's how much the Recurse Center was (at least for me) a social experience.

+My best moments were all spent sharing my passion for coding with other people.
+All the pair programming sessions.
+The workshops spontaneously organised by Recursers.
+The time we spent [hacking hardware]({filename}/building-a-photobooth.md) or [organising group pomodoros]({filename}/group-pomodoros.md).
+Or that time Justin organised *non-technical* lightning talks were everyone could present on a topic they were passionate about as long as it *wasn't* programming—and people talked about bird watching, genetics, how to cook the perfect tortilla, typography, or even how to flirt.

 Being immersed in an environment where everyone around you is having fun building and learning things is an incredible motivational boost.
 On top of that, RC is one of the few places in the tech community where negativity and toxicity are absent.
 RCers are always encouraging and enthusiastic about what you're doing, and showing genuine interest.
 Mistakes are seen not as flaws but as opportunities to learn and grow.
 People see the best version of yourself, and in return, you want to be that person.

+So yeah.
+Those three months have been amazing.
+I've learnt a ton about programming, life, and myself.
+And I've made friends around the world.
 So long Recurse Center, and see you soon.

-`:wq`
+Never graduate!